abhilashraju/GL-/README.md

 # GLPlus
 An OpenGL library for C++ developers.
-My attempt is to give an easy to use, intuitive wrapper APIs for OPengGL and GLFW calls.
+My attempt is to give an easy to use, intuitive wrapper APIs for OpenGL and GLFW calls.
 Hopefully, this will help  OpenGL developers to use modern C++ style APIs in their applications.
+The libray supports extending shader language by adding your own reusable types and functions by means of  #import keyword.
+The the extended shader libray comes with various lighting objects and reusable kernels for image enhancements.

 ![Kernels](https://github.com/abhilashraju/GLplus/blob/main/demo/example.gif)